180D-FW-2023/Team6/README.md

 # Running the code
 Use `start.sh` to run the code on the Raspberry Pi 4.
 This will:
-1. Create the named pipe
+1. Start the audio processing script
-2. Run the audio processing script
+2. Start the CV script for detecting piano keypresses
-3. Run the CV + LED processing script
+3. Start the main controller for processing the note detection results and controlling the LED

 # Code explanations and sources
 ## Audio